npm init <package-spec> (same as `npx <package-spec>)npm init <@scope> (same as `npx <@scope>/create`)aliases: create, innit

 This will make sure to generate your react app as expected, one important

-consideration to have in mind is that npm exec
+consideration to have in mind is that npm exec is going to be run in the

 context of the newly created folder for that workspace, and that's the reason